Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese Pilgrimage

-Around 6 km into our walk we stopped at the Pescaria cafe and albergue for a second coffee and muffin with Sue and Peter.
-This was a lovely place on the banks of a river with a covered outdoor patio and fantastic looking food and deserts.
+Around 6 km into our walk, we stopped at the Pescaria cafe and albergue for a second coffee and muffin with Sue and Peter.
+This was a lovely place on the banks of a river with a covered outdoor patio and fantastic-looking food and desserts.
 It also acted as a fish hatchery.

-After that the trail continued to climb through vineyards and rural areas for a little while.
-Somewhere in this stretch we came across a hedgehog that had become roadkill.
+After that, the trail continued to climb through vineyards and rural areas for a little while.
+Somewhere in this stretch,h we came across a hedgehog that had become roadkill.
 Although it was a bit sad, it was very exciting to know there are hedgehogs here!
 When the sun started to burn through the clouds briefly the views up the valley were stunning.

-Eventually we headed down the road and soon found O Ninho, the Pilgrim's Nest albergue where we are staying.
+Eventually, we headed down the road and soon found O Ninho, the Pilgrim's Nest albergue where we were staying.
 When we reached this charming little place there was already someone waiting outside.
 It turned out to be Helen, a very nice lady from the Yukon.
 A short time later Sue and Peter joined us on the patio, just as a light mist began to fall.

 After checking into our room we headed down to the Bom Retiro restaurant, about 3 min down the road, where we again ran into Sue, Peter, and Helen.